 General Studies, Critical Thinking and Citizenship are not acceptable at GCE AS or A2 level.

-AAB in GCE A-level to include Biology or Human Biology.
+AAB in GCE A-level to include B in Biology.

-Welsh Baccalaureate Advanced Diploma with a pass in the Core and grades AA in GCE A-level, to include Biology or Human Biology.
+Welsh Baccalaureate Advanced Diploma with a pass in the Advanced Diploma to include grades AB at A-level, to include Biology.